ncksllvn/portfolio/improvements-to-the-vagov-front-end-build/readme.md

 <details><summary>Snapshot of the monolithic GraphQL query</summary>

-The snippet below of the monolithic GraphQL query illustrates how the various types of article converge into a single type of query called a `nodeQuery`.
+The snippet below of the monolithic GraphQL query illustrates how the various types of articles converge into a single type of query called a `nodeQuery`.
 The actual full-length query is many thousands of lines.

 ![A code snippet of the GraphQL query](./files/graphql-monolithic-query.png)

 </details>

-My goal became to optimize this GraphQL query by unstitching it into many smaller queries and then executing them individually in order to achieve a significant performance boost in a short timeframe.
+__My goal became to optimize this GraphQL query by unstitching it into many smaller queries and then executing them individually in order to achieve a significant performance boost in a short timeframe.__

 ### What did we do about it?
 Through deep analysis of the monolithic GraphQL query, I determined and implemented a strategy of unstitching the monolithic query into a collection of smaller queries.
 This was relatively straightforward - instead of asking for everything at once, ask for each type of article in its own request.
 Then, I organized the entire set of small queries into a collection.